 Normal carcasses, parts, and viscera are not affected with disease or other conditions.
-If the carcass is wholesome and normal without any localized or generalized disease or other conditions, it would be allowed to continue down the line to the FSIS online carcass inspector.
+If the carcass is wholesome and normal without any localized or generalized disease or other conditions, it would be allowed to continue down the line to the CI.